Adaptive Exponential Integration for Stable Gaussian Mixture Black-Box Variational Inference: Theoretical insights

 \subsection{Relation to manifold optimization and mirror descent}

-In this subsection, we study the aforementioned algorithm from a manifold optimization perspective, showing that it is naturally designed within the framework of mirror descent \cite{beck2003mirror} to ensure positivity and affine invariance.
+In this subsection, we study the proposed algorithm from a manifold optimization perspective, showing that it is naturally designed within the framework of mirror descent \cite{beck2003mirror} to ensure positivity and affine invariance.

-The covariance update in \cref{eq:gm-ngf-update_C} can be interpreted as a matrix optimization problem constrained to the Riemannian manifold of symmetric positive definite (SPD) matrices $\cS_{++}$.
+The covariance update in \cref{eq:gm-ngf-update_C} can be interpreted as a matrix optimization problem constrained to the Riemannian manifold of symmetric positive definite matrices $\cS_{++}$.
 On this manifold, the tangent space at a point $X\in\cS_{++}$, denoted $T_X \cS_{++}$, consists of symmetric matrices.
 The affine invariant Riemannian metric and distance are defined as \cite{pennec2006riemannian,han2021riemannian}